MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 # [C#](#tab/csharp)

-1. From the github repository clone the sample you want to work with:
+1. From the GitHub repository clone the sample
  [SSO with Simple Skill Consumer and Skill][cs-auth-sample]

- 1. Open the the `SkillBot` project `appsettings.json` file.
+ 1. Open the `SkillBot` project `appsettings.json` file.
 From the saved file, assign the following values:

     ```json
     {